Netanyahu to Obama - Tighten sanctions if Iran defies West

 "It is Israel's firm belief that if Iran continues to advance its nuclear program during negotiations, the sanctions should be strengthened," Netanyahu told reporters a day before he was due to address the United Nations General Assembly in New York.

-Netanyahu brandished a cartoon time-bomb in his U.N. speech last year to illustrate how, according to him, time was running out to curb Iran's nuclear arms ambitions.
-Israeli sources predict he will opt for a less flashy approach due to the delicate nature of the diplomatic outreach with Iran but will still stress his scepticism.
+Netanyahu brandished a cartoon time-bomb in his U.N. speech last year to illustrate his view that time was running out to curb Iran's nuclear arms ambitions.
+Israeli sources predict he will opt for a less flashy approach due to the delicate nature of the outreach with Iran but will still stress scepticism.

 Obama said he was entering negotiations with Iran "clear-eyed" and was ready to test Rouhani's overtures.
-But he said: "Anything we do will require the highest standards of verification in order for us to provide the sort of sanctions relief that I think they are looking for."
+"Anything we do will require the highest standards of verification in order for us to provide the sort of sanctions relief that I think they are looking for," he said.

-Even as Netanyahu called for a "credible military threat" to pressure Iran to comply, Obama insisted: "We take no options off the table, including military options, in terms of making sure that we do not have nuclear weapons in Iran."
+Even as Netanyahu called for a "credible military threat" to pressure Iran, Obama insisted: "We take no options off the table, including military options, in terms of making sure that we do not have nuclear weapons in Iran."

 Israel has threatened unilateral strikes on Iran's nuclear sites but appears unlikely to go ahead any time soon as Washington, its chief ally, tests the diplomatic waters.
 Israel is believed to be the Middle East's only nuclear-armed power.

-Though Obama and Netanyahu have had strained relations in the past, they showed no signs of tension in their latest encounter.
-They sat side-by-side in the Oval Office, each following the other's words carefully and occasionally exchanging smiles.
-Including a working lunch afterwards, the two spent more than 2-1/2 hours together.
+Obama and Netanyahu, who have had strained relations in the past, showed no signs of tension.
+They sat side-by-side in the Oval Office and exchanged smiles.
+Including a working lunch, the two spent more than 2-1/2 hours together.

+Obama's engagement with Iran could be limited by the influence of the pro-Israel lobby in Washington and lawmakers who share Netanyahu's suspicion of Rouhani.
+They could block any White House effort to ease major sanctions on Iran and even impose new ones.

+Netanyahu went to Capitol Hill late on Monday and met with small groups of lawmakers, several of whom insisted afterward that they would continue tough sanctions on Iran over its nuclear program and push for even stricter measures in the coming months.

+"Our resolve to prevent Iran from achieving a nuclear weapons capability remains unchanged and we will not hesitate from proceeding with further sanctions and other options to protect U.S. interests and ensure regional security," Senator Robert Menendez, chairman of the Senate Foreign Relations Committee, said after the panel sat down with Netanyahu.

-Before Monday's White House talks, a Netanyahu aide said he did not care that he was perceived as "spoiling the party," referring to the optimism stirred up in Washington over ending decades of estrangement between the United States and Iran.
+Before Monday's talks, a Netanyahu aide said he did not care if he were perceived as "spoiling the party," referring to optimism over ending decades of estrangement between the United States and Iran.

-Netanyahu wants the Obama administration to demand specific steps by Iran, including shutting down its uranium enrichment and plutonium projects and shipping out their fissile material.
+Netanyahu wants the Obama administration to demand specific steps by Iran, including shutting its uranium enrichment and plutonium projects and shipping out fissile material.

-The Obama administration has been vague on what concessions it wants from Iran.
-Obama did not specify what would constitute verification of Iran's actions, but he may have been referring to steps that would give the U.N. nuclear agency wider inspection powers to ensure that Iran is not hiding nuclear activities.
+The Obama administration has been vague on what concessions it wants.
+Obama did not specify what would constitute verification, but he may have been referring to steps that would give the U.N. nuclear agency wider inspection powers to ensure that Iran is not hiding nuclear activities.

-Despite any differences behind closed doors, Obama and Netanyahu sought publicly to stress common ground on Iran.

 The Israeli leader went out of his way to praise Obama for applying economic and military pressure that he said had brought Iran to the table.
 "I appreciate deeply that you have made clear that you remain committed to this goal (of preventing Iran from getting nuclear weapons)," Netanyahu said.